micahbf/micahmoto/_posts/2019-10-28-plateau-schlepping.md

 Zacatecas was the sleeper hit for me.
 It’s fairly small, at around 120,000 people.
 It has a stupid beautiful old town center.
 If you showed me a picture of Zacatecas at night I’d probably guess it was Prague or something.

-{% picture zacatecasnight.jpg --alt "A Zacatecas street at night" %}
+{% picture zacatecasnight.jpg --alt A Zacatecas street at night %}

 It’s full of young folks and hipsters, and no foreign tourists to speak of.
 Super friendly people.
 It’s also the kind of place where you are apt to run into a brass band roaming the streets, trailed by a donkey carrying mezcal being liberally dispensed for free.
 Ask me how I know!

-{% picture zacatecasband.jpg --alt "Zacatecas band in an alleyway" %}
+{% picture zacatecasband.jpg --alt Zacatecas band in an alleyway %}

 Also surprisingly good art museums, beer, pulque, etc.

-{% picture zacatecascourtyard.jpg --alt "A Zacatecas courtyard" %}
+{% picture zacatecascourtyard.jpg --alt A Zacatecas courtyard %}

 A+, 5 stars, would visit again.

 Now I’m in the city of San Luis Potosí, the biggest of the four by a good margin with around 830,000 people, and a pretty cool spot.
 It gives me a grown-up Zacatecas vibe.
 A large and storied old town with a lot of nice plazas and parks and churches.

-{% picture slpchurch.jpg --alt "Templo de San Francisco?
-Maybe?" %}
+{% picture slpchurch.jpg --alt Templo de San Francisco?
+Maybe? %}
-{% picture slpjardin.jpg --alt "A nice plaza in SLP" %}
+{% picture slpjardin.jpg --alt A nice plaza in SLP %}

 I’m in a hip neighborhood to the east of downtown, near a massive park called Tangamanga.
 All really nice, and like Zacatecas, doesn’t seem to be on the map for foreign tourists.